This tool creates licence keys that you can use to illegally register software.

 The following are some threats often found on PCs where we also see this tool:

-The following is one example of a serial number generator for Adobe Photoshop CS3:
+The following is an example of a key generator for Adobe Photoshop CS3:

 Volume 13 of the Security Intelligence Report